jdvelasq/decision-analysis/docs/_sources/installation.rst.txt

 Requeriments
 -------------------------------------------------------------------------------

-**DMAK** was developed in Python 3.9, and it depends on the following packages:
+**Smart-Choice** was developed in Python 3.9, and it depends on the following packages:

 * `Numpy`.